-This is something relatively new Dave Richard and Jamey Eisenberg worked up last year, and they posted the 2018 version in late June.
+This is something relatively new Dave Richard and Jamey Eisenberg worked up last year, and they usually post this series in late July.
 They go through each draft spot in a standard and a PPR league, and they give you an idea of how your draft would work out from that spot.
 So if you have the eighth pick in the first round of a PPR league, read their article on picking from that spot for some tips.
 Very cool idea that I should have thought of first!
 It’s weird to call this one of the top free Fantasy Football draft tools because it’s an article series, but you should use it as a tool that you go back to often.

 OK, so this one is self-promotion — BUT — it is free!
 All you have to do is sign up for the DavidGonos.com Fantasy Football Newsletter!
 We’ll send it out once a week or so, with some cool info, new tools and new team names, and such!
 (This e-book was written in 2014, but it’s a strategy handbook, so it’s still applicable now, just with older player names as examples.)

 Ready to have your mind blown?
 Plug in which draft pick you are targeting a specific player and it magically spits out the probability percentages of that player being available to you.

 This gives you the ability to graph out specific players to see how they are trending in recent mock drafts.
 Also, can break it into 8-, 10-, 12- or 14-team drafts.
 It’s a powerful draft prep tool, for sure.
 What I really like is checking a player’s rising or lowering Fantasy draft value, like the example shown with Jamaal Williams.